Arnav-11/Resume.AI/README.md

 Frontend: HTML5, CSS3, and JavaScript, styled with Bootstrap 5.

-Data Visualization: Chart.js for interactive and responsive charts.
+Data Visualization:Plotly for interactive and responsive charts.

 File Parsing: